chentyra/Discrete-TimePID/README.md

 ```
 Kp, Ti, Td, N, setpoint = pid.components
 ```
-Their values can be changed individually or all at once when the PID is running:
+Their values can be changed individually or all at once(setpoint is optional) when the PID is running:
 ```
 pid.Kp = 1.0
 pid.tunings = (1.0, 0.3, 0.01, 10,2) #Kp,Ti,Td,N,setpoint